Skip to main content

 MAS meets CEPA meets VNSM

-With this expo, the Antwerp port employers' organization CEPA announces a structural collaboration with the 'Friends of the New Shipping Museum', with the aim of sharing the rich collection of art and heritage with the public.
+With this expo, the Antwerp port employers' organization CEPA announced a structural collaboration with the 'Friends of the New Shipping Museum', with the aim of sharing the rich collection of art and heritage with the public.

 Not to miss